 Suppliers are responsible for ensuring that their business, employees and suppliers involved in the supply of goods or services to us understand and comply with this Policy.
+Suppliers must establish and implement appropriate systems and processes to prevent any activities which violate this policy.

-6.Compliance with this Policy
+6. Compliance with this Policy